vetri-221/RAG-qa-system/README.md

 Here's a complete, professional README for your project — copy this exactly:

 markdown
-# 📄 PDF-Based RAG Question Answering System
+# 📄 Document-Based RAG Question Answering System

-An AI-powered question answering system that allows users to ask natural language questions about PDF documents using Retrieval-Augmented Generation (RAG) pipeline.
+An AI-powered question answering system that allows users to ask natural language questions about any documents using Retrieval-Augmented Generation (RAG) pipeline.

 ---

 ## 🧠 How It Works

-1. PDF documents are loaded and split into semantic chunks
+1. PDF,xml,text etc like any kind of  documents are loaded and split into semantic chunks
 2. Each chunk is converted into vector embeddings using SentenceTransformers (all-MiniLM-L6-v2)
 3. Embeddings are stored in ChromaDB vector store with